 One persistent myth about serial killers is that their modus operandi will always stay the same.

 However, this is untrue.
 A killer’s M.O. can change for a number of different reasons.

 For instance, he may learn from his mistakes and become more experienced as time goes on.
-Or he may go through various changes in his mental state.
+Or he might go through various changes in his mental state.